You may be surprised that some plants that can help keep flies away are already growing in your yard.

 Basil is a natural fly-repellent plant.
 The strong scent of basil leaves deters flies and other pests.
 Place a few basil plants around outdoor gathering areas or near entryways to your home.

-As you brush by the plant, the essential oils are released, creating a pleasant aroma that repels flies and mosquitoes.
+The essential oils are released as you brush by the plant, creating a pleasant aroma that repels flies and mosquitoes.

 2. Garlic